 In this context, forward-thinking marketing teams are no longer translating traditional linear TV strategies into connected TV environments, but rather evolving their digital TV strategies for a consumer base that is video-first and device-agnostic.
 To do so effectively, it’s critical for advertising leaders to understand video and TV viewership trends, how streaming platforms are changing, and the impact of programmatic CTV.

 It’s no secret that screen time has steadily ticked up over the years, with consumers’ near-insatiable desire for video content leading the way.
-US adults will spend 4 hours per day with digital video in 2025, accounting for a significant portion of the average person’s leisure time.
+US adults will spend four hours per day with digital video in 2025, accounting for a significant portion of the average person’s leisure time.
 As consumers diversify their video viewing, time spent with traditional TV environments is trending downward, estimated to average 2 hours and forty-eight minutes in 2025—and almost a quarter of Americans don’t watch any live TV at all.
 The modern consumer is no longer confined to a single screen or a fixed schedule, as video is available everywhere, at any time.

 Digital engagement around the 2024 Summer Olympics is a poignant example of these shifting video viewership habits, as well as a useful case study for advertisers on what the next era of digital video strategy will look like.
 NBC Universal embraced consumers’ diversified viewing preferences, making Olympics content accessible across all video environments.
 The opening ceremony was the most streamed live event in Peacock’s history, and viewers watched a whopping 23.5 billion streaming minutes across NBCU digital platforms throughout the games, representing a 40% increase from all previous Olympics combined.
 That momentum spilled over into social environments, driving a 497% increase in social video viewership compared to the Tokyo Olympics.
 Even more, brands that advertised during the opening ceremony generated a 320% greater search volume than brands who advertised during the Tokyo opening ceremony.